 - 18 black powder coated solid steel no-climb post extenders

 - 9 locking set screws for ground sleeves (makes posts removable or permanent)

-- 1 3ft x 100ft roll of Critterfence Steel Grid black PVC coated steel chew barrier (standard unless upgraded above)
+- 1 3ft x 100ft roll of Critterfence Steel Grid black PVC coated steel chew barrier (selected above)